Singapore smog eases as Indonesian planes waterbomb fires

 "We have to be very careful in any legal action.
 We have to really find out what happened, why the fire happened, and so on.
 This could be due to negligence too," said Hadi Daryanto, the ministry's general secretary.

-Under Indonesian law, any company or person proven to be involved in an illegal forest fire could face up to 10 years in prison and fines of up to 5 billion rupiah ($503,800).
+Under Indonesian law, any company or person proven to be involved in an illegal forest fire could face up to 10 years in prison and fines of up to 5 billion rupiah (326,550 pounds).

 Sime Darby and APRIL said there were no fires in any of their operating areas in Indonesia.